ctu-mrs/thesis_template/README.md

 ## Switching between print and screen versions

-The template supports outputting of two different versions of the thesis.
+The template supports the output of two different versions of the thesis.

-The **print** version has assymetric margins to compensate for the spine of the thesis.
+The **print** version has asymmetric margins to compensate for the spine of the thesis.
-Moreover, the **print** version adds white pages whenever neccessary (new chapters and standalone pages, e.g., before the copyright notice).
+Moreover, the **print** version adds white pages whenever necessary (new chapters and standalone pages, e.g., before the copyright notice).

 The **screen** version has symmetric margins and no filler white pages.